 Why should I consider Bariatric Surgery?

-Several studies have shown that Bariatric Surgery can add 10 or more years to your life expectancy.
+Studies have shown that Bariatric Surgery can add 9 or more years to your life expectancy.
 It specifically reduces the chance of dying from heart disease by 40%, diabetes by 90% and even cancer by up to 60%.

 • Take fewer medications!